Reece James is a graduate of our development centre programme and has been training with us since the age of six.

 The landmarks kept coming.
 He made his Premier League debut off the bench against Newcastle United, and his first start in the competition as we beat Crystal Palace 2-0, with James earning plaudits for the manner in which he kept Wilfried Zaha quiet, this time as a right-back.

-Between those two games he scored a dramatic equaliser against Ajax (below), capping an incredible comeback from 4-1 down in 35 minutes after coming on at half-time, becoming Chelsea’s youngest-ever scorer in the Champions League and sparking delirium inside the Bridge.
+Between those two games he scored a dramatic equaliser against Ajax (above), capping an incredible comeback from 4-1 down in 35 minutes after coming on at half-time, becoming Chelsea’s youngest-ever scorer in the Champions League and sparking delirium inside the Bridge.

 James’ versatility on the right was an important asset for Lampard throughout the season, being utilised at full-back or wing-back, although he was also used in a back-three on occasion and came on for Mason Mount in midfield during the 4-0 victory over Everton in March.